astr0n0mer/movieland/README.md

 # Movie Land

-Search your favorite movies and shows as you would search them on IMDB using OMDb API
+Search your favorite movies and shows as you would search them on IMDb using OMDb API

 ![Movie Land](./src/assets/screenshot-desktop.png)